Azure/opendigitaltwins-dtdl/DTDL/Docs/en-US/DTDL.v2.md

 ```

 The following Interface example shows a digital twin model of a building that has a *name* Property and a Relationship to rooms contained in the building.

+> Note that unlike the example above, no definition is required for "dtmi:com:example:Room;1", because the datatype of the Relationship `target` property is DTMI, not Interface, so it has "by reference" semantics.

 ```json
 {